CityOfAuburnAL/react-boilercomponent/readme.md

 * `npm start`

+## Common Issues

+> `npm start`

+* Verify you are not currently using port 3001.
+This is hardcoded and it will fail if it's unavailable.

 ## AJAX

 > Base component doesn't include ajax helper, if needed and need to support IE below is the current preferred methodolgy